AdobeDocs/analytics.en/help/admin/admin/component-migration.md

 * [Alerts](/help/components/c-alerts/intellligent-alerts.md)

-### Create a migration plan as an organization
+### Decide as an organization how you will map unsupported components

-Because any components that are mapped for a given project migration apply to any future project migrations for the entire organization, it's important that your organization plans all project migrations in advance.
+>[!IMPORTANT]
+>
+>The migration process identifies components in your Adobe Analytics project that can't be automatically mapped to components in Customer Journey Analytics, and it allows you to manually map them.
+>
+>**Any mappings made on one project apply to all future projects across your entire organization, regardless of which user is performing the migration.
+These mappings cannot be modified or undone except by contacting Customer Care.**
+>

-You should decide as an organization how dimensions and metrics will be mapped.
+>Because of this, it's important that your organization decides how dimensions and metrics will be mapped before any projects are migrated.
 Doing so avoids individual administrators making decisions in a silo when considering only a single project.
+>
+>Following is a list of dimensions and metrics that you must manually map if they exist in your project.
+We recommend reviewing this list before your migration.
+If any of these components exist in your project, decide now which Customer Journey Analytics components you will map them to.

+#### Unsupported dimensions

+* averagepagetime
+* pagetimeseconds
+* singlepagevisits
+* visitnumber
+* timeprior
+* timespent
+* category
+* connectiontype
+* customerloyalty
+* customlink
+* downloadlink
+* exitlink
+* hitdepth
+* hittype
+* pathlength
+* daysbeforefirstpurchase
+* dayssincelastpurchase
+* dayssincelastvisit
+* identificationstate
+* optoutreason
+* persistentcookie
+* returnfrequency
+* searchenginenatural
+* searchenginenaturalkeyword
+* mobilecarrier
+* monitorresolution
+* surveybase
+* mcaudiences
+* tntbase
+* targetraw

+#### Unsupported metrics

+* timespentvisit
+* timespentvisitor
+* reloads
+* bounces
+* bouncerate
+* pageevents
+* pageviewspervisit
+* orderspervisit
+* averagepagedepth
+* averagetimespentonsite
+* exitlinkinstances
+* customlinkinstances
+* downloadlinkinstances
+* darkvisitors
+* singlepagevisits
+* singlevaluevisits
+* visitorhomepage
+* visitorsmcvisid
+* pagesnotfound
+* newengagements
+* time_granularity
+* concurrent_viewers_visitors
+* concurrent_viewers_occurrences
+* devices
+* estimatedpeople
+* playback_time_spent_seconds
+* playback_time_spent_minutes
+* average_minute_audience_time_based
+* average_minute_audience_media_time
+* average_minute_audience_content_time
+* video_length
+* targetconversion
+* targetimpression

 ## Migrate Adobe Analytics projects to Customer Journey Analytics